Pedroglp/flask-login/README.md

 ## Acknowledgments

 * This project is just a study to get used with Flask as Backend and Mongo as Database.
+* This projets now aims to build a standard project structure for future projects.